lliicassie/AIST-_Dance_Annotation/README.md

 Technically, any dance video preprocessed and with accurate 3d skeleton keypoint and SMPL model format data can be annotated in this way.

-The annotation file can be opened with ELAN platform for both qualitative and quantitative analysis.
+The annotation file can be opened with ELAN platform for both qualitative and quantitative analysis for media/dance/communication studies.

 I wrote this but I do not think it is a considerate method for dance video analysis.